artsy/relay-workshop/src/exercises/0-Relay-Compiler/README.md

 This was a clue to us that Relay hadn't run.
 The type for this query fragment didn't yet include the property we added.

-Once we ran the compiler, the error went away because the property had been added to the type associated with this component (TODO: line number):
+Once we ran the compiler, the error went away because the property had been added to [the type associated with this component](./__generated__/Artist0_artist.graphql.ts#L7-L11):

 ```typescript
 export type Artist0_artist = {